ozdemre/RoboND---FollowMe/README.md

     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(decoder1)
 ```

-With these properties network is able to perform semantic segmentation by constantly optimizing each layers weights.
+With these properties network is able to perform semantic segmentation by constantly optimizing each layers weights with backpropagation.
 Each encoder block is capturing some features(edges, curves) from it's input.

 **Important thing here is FCN does this on by own!**